Need car parts? Select your vehicle

 Make sure to disconnect the battery before removing anything else.
 Then, refer to your vehicle manual to find out the blower motor’s exact location.

-Removing the blower motor usually involves a few simple tools like a flathead screwdriver and a ratchet.
-If the blower motor is on the passenger side footwell area.
-You’ll also need to push a few retaining clips to remove the glove box.
+Removing the blower motor usually involves a few simple tools like a flathead screwdriver, some quarter-inch drive sockets that wiggle (and some that don’t), and a ratchet.
+If the blower motor is on the passenger side footwell area, you’may also need to push a few retaining clips or remove some hinge screws to remove the glove box, but that isn’t usually necessary.

 The blower motor should slide out easily once the bolts are unscrewed.
 Depending on your vehicle’s specifications, you might also need to replace a gasket.